SolidX

 1. Create or update a TS/TSX listener inside:

-3. Keep registration key aligned with layout metadata event references (onFormLoad, onFieldChange, onFieldBlur).
+3. Keep the registration name aligned with layout metadata event references (onFormLoad, onFieldChange, onFieldBlur).

 Example structure: